thekalinga/bootstrap4-vscode/README.md

 2. Modify the html snippet resources under `src/util/resources/bootstrap`.
 These Html snippets must follow Sublime text snippet format
 3. Send me a pull request

+> You just need to create the template htmls in sublime text format.
+There is no need to update `README.md`/`snippets.json` manually.
+The build will take care of regenerating these files from the templates automatically

 ## Changelog

 See [here](CHANGELOG.md)